Epicminer256/HandyBookmarkScripts/README.md

 # Other things you need to know
 ### When executing most of these bookmarks you have to be on a webpage becuase they are coded in javascript.
 This means you cannot use them on your new tab page rather a tab with a webpage on it.
-### Every tool entry has a number like (3a).
-This allows for communication with the tools easier.
+### Every tool entry has a number like (3a) so they don't have to be identified by folder and bookmark name.
 ### Also I update these tools allot, so in order to check your tools version with the latest version use the tool "(6a) Version Checker"
 ### Some of the proxys I make have to be refreshed before launching the tool again
 ### Alloy needs chrome security turned off because chrome doesnt like it.
 Alloy may be replaced with a better version.